- First steps

 - Developing a research question (video 5:07)

-C) Scholarly sources
+C) What are scholarly sources

 For the annotated bibliography, you will need 10 sources, seven of which should be scholarly: peer reviewed journal articles, academic books, government reports.